cmsalmon/shape-viewer/README.md

  - Error Modal: When an invalid file is uploaded, or file has invalid shape data, an error modal will pop up and tell users what went wrong.

 ## Known Problems
- - Checks to ensure polygons do not have vertices that go over its own edges were not implemented, allowing possible renders of invalid polgons.
+ - Checks were not implemented to ensure polygons do not have vertices that go over its own edges, allowing possible rendering of invalid polygons.